 It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air can result in drier air that can impact our overall health.
 You may have never considered monitoring humidity levels in your house, or maybe you’re attempting to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

-If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the end.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to decide what size you need is to take your total floor area and multiply it by the height of your ceiling.
+One way to determine what size you need is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.